• Menu

 12. Math Pyramid

-This game is the ultimate math facts to 10 game.
+This game is a quick and easy way to get your kids practicing their number bonds!
 It can be played alone or with multiple players.
-The cards are arranged in a pyramid style with the goal of eliminating all of the cards by finding two cards that add up to ten.
+Start by removing all the face cards and jokers.
+Then, arrange the remaining cards in a pyramid formation with their numbers facing up.
+The goal is to eliminate all of the cards by removing pairs that add up to ten.

 Learn More: Math Geek Mama